 OSHA Outreach 10hr General Industry training fulfills standards as required by OSHA regulations 29 CFR 1910 (General Industry).

-Many public and private contractors, project owners, and government agencies throughout the U.S. require workers to have completed an OSHA-Accepted Outreach 10-hour construction training course to become eligible to work on a jobsite.
+Many public and private contractors, project owners, and government agencies throughout the U.S. require workers to have completed an OSHA-Authorized Outreach 10-hour construction training course to become eligible to work on a jobsite.
 So increase your employment chances and get your OSHA General Industry DOL Card today!